26 Pressure groups

 collective action, disturbance theory, exchange theory, framing, incentives, insiders, outsiders and thresholders, political opportunity, population ecology, resource mobilisation theory, sectional interests

-Groups that pressure governments and political parties seeking government to change policy are vital features of democracy.[1]
-Without the combined actions of people participating in groups, those who wish to hold office may not be aware of issues affecting constituents or how changes to policy may affect them.
+Groups and movements that pressure governments, and political parties seeking government to change policy, are vital features of democracy.[1]
+Without the combined actions of people participating in groups and social movements, those who wish to hold office may not be aware of issues affecting constituents or how changes to policy may affect them.

-Knowing about pressure groups is critical in considering democracy, government and policy making.
+Knowing about pressure groups is critical to understand democracy, government and policy making.
 This chapter discusses what pressure groups are, when they form, who joins them, how they work, and why they cease to exist.
-These considerations shine a light on some of the important theories about group power.
+These considerations shine a light on some of the important theories of group power.
 The chapter also reflects on whether these groups are good for democracy and discusses the kinds of pressure groups that exist in Australia.

 What are pressure groups?

-Political scientists use a number of terms to describe pressure groups, including interest groups and lobby groups.[2]
-The term ‘pressure groups’ refers to organisations that pressure government to change policy, whether for their own interest or in the interest of others.
-A pressure group more broadly is defined as an association that seeks to represent a sector of society and make a direct or indirect claim on government to influence policy, without wanting to govern.[3]
+Political scientists use a number of terms to refer to pressure groups, including interest groups, obby groups and advocacy groups .[2]
+In general, the term ‘pressure group’ refers to an organisation that pressures government to change policy, whether for their own interest or in the interest of others.
+A pressure group has some similarities to a political party in that it seeks to represent a sector of society and influence policy, but the key difference is that a pressure group does not seek to form government.[3]

-Pressure groups differ from ‘social movements’ because they are specifically organised to influence policy.
-Social movements evolve more organically and are less concerned with changing government policy than with changing society more broadly.
-Social movements may develop as people accept changing attitudes on an issue, or because a political voice is required to address social exclusion.
-Movements can place pressure on politicians at a grassroots level as people in society accept a change about an issue,[5] but this is not their reason for being.
-In essence, social movements are formed solely in the community, rather than forming in relation to the state.
-Counter-movements is a term used to describe opinions mobilised in opposition to a social movement (e.g. the men’s rights movement in reaction to feminism).[6]
+Pressure groups differ from social movements because they are specifically organised to influence politicians and policy.
+In contrast, social movements evolve more organically and are less concerned with changing government policy than they are with changing society more broadly.
+Social movements may develop as a result of changing attitudes on an issue, or to provide the political voice required to address social exclusion.
+Movements can place grassroots pressure on politicians to change their position on a policy issue,[5] but pressuring governments is not their main reason for being.
+In essence, the identity of a social movement is formed solely in the community, and with reference to social change, rather than in relation to the state.
+Counter-movements is a term used to describe social movements that emerge in opposition to the opinions and beliefs of another social movement (for example, the men’s rights movement as a reaction to feminism).[6]

-Collective action is intrinsic to pressure groups because they employ group power to alter public policy.[7]
-Many activities may not be directly political, but groups spend at least some of their time and resources trying to influence public policy.
-This may include indirect methods through networking or participating in government consultations, or more direct methods such as electioneering or professional lobbyists links to government by being close to government decision makers, either geographically or politically.[8]
+Collective action is intrinsic to pressure groups (and social movements) because citizens use group power to alter public policy.[7]
+Many activities of pressure groups and social movements may not be directly political, but interest groups spend at least some of their time and resources trying to influence public policy.
+This may occur through indirect methods such as networking or participating in government consultations, or through more direct methods such as electioneering or hiring professional lobbyists who are close to government decision makers, either geographically or politically.[8]

-In practice, however, there is considerable overlap between social movements and pressure groups.
-Often, what begin as social movements later spawn pressure groups.
-Likewise, some groups that may form as pressure groups to address a policy issue may focus their effort on broad-scale mobilisation and changing public opinion as a way of bringing about the policy change they seek.
-For example, the campaign for same-sex marriage in Australia began as a pressure group (stemming out of the lesbian, gay, bisexual, transgender and intersex rights movement, which sought legal and policy change).
-As the quest for same-sex marriage gained traction in the broader community, support for marriage equality became a social movement.
+Although social movements and pressure groups are conceptually distinct, in practice, there is often considerable overlap between them.
+Often, what begins as a social movement later spawns pressure groups.
+Likewise, some groups that may form as pressure groups to address a policy issue may focus their effort on broad-scale mobilisation and changing public opinion as a way of bringing about the policy change they seek (i.e. a pressure group generates a social movement).
+For example, the campaign for same sex marriage in Australia began as a pressure group (stemming out of the lesbian, gay, bisexual, transgender and intersex rights movement, which sought legal and policy change).
+As the quest for same sex marriage gained traction in the broader community, support for marriage equality became a social movement.

 When do pressure groups form?

-A number of theories explain the formation of pressure groups.
-While these theories are explained separately, in practice, many factors affect formation of pressure groups.
+A number of theories seek to explain the formation of pressure groups.
+While these theories are explained separately, in practice, many factors affect the formation of pressure groups.

 Disturbance theory

-David Truman observed the formation of pressure groups as a response to the growing complexity of society.
+David Truman developed ‘disturbance theory’ after observing the way pressure groups formed in response to the growing complexity of society.
 Any disturbances arising in the community upset the balance within society.
 This in turn prompted pressure groups to form to oppose these threats to the status quo.
 Truman also noted that in almost all organised groups, an ‘active minority’ governed on behalf of the many.[9]

 Political opportunity

-Political opportunity is a third theory advanced to explain group formation, noting that group formation depends on the political environment.
+Political opportunity is a third theory advanced to explain pressure group formation, noting that group formation depends on the political environment.
 In this framework, favourable political conditions prompt advocacy groups to form.
-This can include changes in government, which provide the impetus for groups to form whose ideas align with those elected.
-But it can include structural factors, like the openness of institutions to lobbying, litigation, or other forms of political practice that groups have expertise in.[14]
+For example, changes of government or the election of new parties or politicians with distinctive political views can provide the impetus for groups to form to support the ideas of those elected.
+Political opportunity also includes structural factors, like the openness of institutions to lobbying, litigation or other forms of political practice that provide groups with scope to try to influence government.[15]

 Who joins pressure groups and why?

-A variety of motivations prompt individuals to participate.
+A variety of motivations prompt individuals to join pressure groups.
 Political economy and public choice theory provide insights here.
-In this view, ‘special interests’ are interpreted as competing for economic favour in exchange for political power.[17]
-As decision-makers are seen as utilitarian, they weigh options of who to support based on their resources and group power.
-In turn, those joining pressure groups are viewed through the lens of transactions: groups provide personal incentives to potential group members, and group members provide legitimacy for the group.
+In this view, special interests are interpreted as competing for economic favour in exchange for political power.[16]
+As decision-makers are seen as utilitarian, they weigh options based on resources and group power.
+In turn, joining a pressure group is viewed as a transaction: groups provide personal incentives to potential group members, and group members provide legitimacy for the group.

 While theories of public choice and economics do not explain all pressure groups, these dimensions are significant to understanding pressure groups in politics and policy in contemporary Australia – particularly those with vested interests, such as organised labour and capital.
-Other groups advocating on behalf of, or for, the interests of others seek justice to address structural inequalities in society or act altruistically to address inclusion and representation for a diverse population, which is often not well explained by these economic models.
+However, there are also other groups that advocate for other citizens, for example, by seeking to address structural inequalities in society.
+They act, or can be seen to act, altruistically to address inclusion and representation for a diverse population, which is often not well-explained by these economic models.

 Incentives and exchange theory